ibm-cloud-docs/ContinuousDelivery/deploy_button.md

 ### Creating a button in Markdown

-To create a button in Markdown, copy this snippet and insert a pubic Git repository URL and branch.
+To create a button in Markdown, copy this snippet and insert a public Git repository URL and branch.

 ```Markdown
 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=<git_repository_URL>&branch=<git_branch>)